DataDog/documentation/content/en/logs/explorer/facets.md

 Open a facet to see a summary of its content for the scope of the current query.

-**Dimensions** come with a top list of unique values, and a count of logs matching each of them.
+**Facets (qualitative)** come with a top list of unique values, and a count of logs matching each of them.
 Scope the search query clicking on either value.
 Clicking on a value toggles the search on this unique value and all values.
 Clicking on checkboxes adds or removes this specific value from the list of all values.

 {{< img src="logs/explorer/facet/dimension_facet.png" style="width:50%;" alt="Create Facet" style="width:30%;">}}